Develop a Spin application

 If the build fails, check:

-• Are you in the hello_python directory?
+• Are you in the hello-python directory?

-• Did you install the py2wasm plugin?
+• Did you install the requirements?

 $ spin build